amd/ZenDNN/docs/zendnnl_architecture.md

 - **Output Data**: The final output of the neural network is stored in tensors.

 ## 3.2 Context
 The **Context** of an operator encompasses all the necessary information required to perform computations.
-Given an operator its parameter tensors (for example weight and bias), and any other parameters (for example element-wise post-ops, or embedding bag algorithm like add, mean, or max), needed to implement operator computation are called operator context of the operator.
+Given an operator its parameter tensors (for example: weight and bias), and any other parameter (for example: element-wise post-ops, or embedding bag algorithm like add, mean, or max), needed to implement operator computation are called operator context of the operator.

 ### Key Components of Context:
 1. **Parameter Tensors**: